-The software is written in ASP, primarily because it is a built in feature of Microsoft Windows and is a common language for developing programs of this nature, and is suitable for interacting with data.
+The software is written in ASP, primarily because it is a built in feature of Microsoft Windows, is a common language for developing programs of this nature, and is suitable for interacting with large databases.
 Microsoft Access was chosen to create the databases that record the assets and actions of all students.
-Using this environment, a student can view all information regarding his or her company and enter instructions through the use of HTML style menus, and the database is updated automatically through the ASP scripts.
+Using this environment, a student can view all information regarding his or her company and enter instructions through the use of menus, and the database is updated automatically through the ASP scripts.

 Table 1 summarizes the pages.
 All of these pages were constructed using a standardized HTML template.
 Most of the pages listed in the tables are single-function pages that the student can use to either view specific information (e.g., see all the raw materials currently stored in his/her warehouse) or complete a specific task (e.g., purchase a fishing boat.)
-The "Main" page, pictured in Figure 1, is essentially a menu that allows the student to navigate to these single-function pages, and access to it is password protected.
+The "Main" page, pictured in Figure 1, is essentially a menu that allows the student to navigate to these singlefunction pages, and access to it is password protected.
 The "Manager" page, which is also password protected, is only accessible to the instructor.
-This allows the instructor to set up the simulation at the beginning of the semester (e.g.- the number of items available in the economy is dependent upon the number of students in the class) and also has an "end turn" button.
-The instructor can specify whatever schedule he/she wishes (the Turn Sequence section below explains the schedule that was used in the fall 2003 offering) and simply needs to press this button at the appropriate times.
+This allows the instructor to set up the simulation at the beginning of the semester, creating a username and password for each student.
+For any given number of students, there is a default number and type of items available in the economy and a default turn at which each becomes available.
+If the instructor wishes, he/she may customize the simulation through the Manager page; for example he/she could choose to change the turns in which gold mines are being auctioned so that they better coincide with the coverage of risk in lecture.
+The Manager page also has an "end turn" button.
+The instructor can specify whatever schedule he/she wishes (the Turn Sequence section below explains the schedule that was used in the fall 2004 offering) and simply needs to press this button at the appropriate times.
 This will run the script, described further in the following section, which processes all actions for the turn.
 Processing a turn required 6-8 hours of professor time when the simulation was run "by hand" in the spring 2001 and spring 2002 semesters, but requires only a few minutes with the software.